illixion/blog.illixion.com/content/posts/aqara-hub-with-hassio-without-homekit.md

 Once you've reached the root shell, enable SSH on boot by modifying `/etc/rc.local` and adding a new line containing `/etc/init.d/dropbear start` right before `/home/root/fac/fac_test`.
 Afterwards, you can safely unplug the hub, remove the soldered wires and put it back together.
 It will now be accessible over SSH with the root password that you've set up earlier.

 Now that you've got a shell, you'll need to install an alternative client that can enable decrypted communication with Home Assistant.
 For that, we'll install [roth-m's alternative miio_gateway](https://github.com/roth-m/miioclient-mqtt) alongside the original one.
 Just to reiterate, we can't run both the original miio_gateway and this version, so all of the cloud functionality of this hub will stop working while it's running.
-However, there is a watchdog present, so if you run `killall miio_client` the original binary will be restarted shortly afterwards.
+However, there is a watchdog present, so if you run `killall miio_client` the original cloud client will be restarted shortly afterwards.

-Begin by downloading miio_gateway to your computer, which can be found at [this link](https://github.com/roth-m/miioclient-mqtt/raw/master/miio_client/miio_client). `wget`'ing it directly on the hub from GitHub won't work as SSL doesn't seem to work too well on this little device.
+Begin by downloading miio_gateway to your computer, which can be found at [this link](https://github.com/roth-m/miioclient-mqtt/raw/master/miio_client/miio_client). `wget`'ing it directly on the hub from GitHub won't work as TLS doesn't seem to work on this device.
 Oh well, SCP still works. `scp` the binary to the hub by issuing a command like `scp miio_client root@192.168.1.2:/home/root/miio_client`.

 Once it's on the hub, you can SSH into it and run `chmod +x miio_client; killall miio_client; ./miio_client & ; disown` to start it.
 To make it run on every boot, add `sleep 20; killall miio_client; ./miio_client &` in `/etc/rc.local` right after the dropbear line that we've added earlier.
-Do not replace the original binary as it's needed to establish a Wi-Fi connection.
+Do not replace the original binary as it's required to establish a Wi-Fi connection.

 ## Integrating it into Home Assistant